npm/npm/doc/cli/npm-install.md

     By default, `npm install` will install all modules listed as dependencies.
 With the `--production` flag,
     npm will not install modules listed in `devDependencies`.
+Note that exporting the `NODE_ENV` environment variable with the value `production` is equivalent to passing the `--production` flag.

 * `npm install <folder>`: